KLUZ-TV: Prior usage of channel 14 in Albuquerque

 Channel 14 signed on as KGSW on May 8, 1981.
 The call sign was derived from the station's original owners, Galaxy Communications and Southwest Television.
 Initially, KGSW carried drama shows, movies from the 1940s through the 1970s, sitcoms, and religious shows.
-In the fall of 1983, the station added more sitcoms and began running cartoons in the 7–9 a.m. and the 3–5 p.m. weekday slots.
+In the fall of 1983, the station added more sitcoms and began running cartoons in the 7–9 am and 3–5 pm weekday slots.

 In 1984, the Providence Journal Company bought KGSW from the original owners.
 The station affiliated with the Fox network when it launched on October 9, 1986.
 The station continued a general entertainment format with cartoons, sitcoms, and movies.
 KGSW also carried a news capsule titled Fox 14 News Update.
 In the fall of 1992, after KKTO-TV (channel 2) went dark, Providence Journal acquired its programming and integrated it into KGSW's lineup.
 Shortly afterward, it acquired the KKTO license as well, and on April 5, 1993, KGSW moved to channel 2 and changed call letters to KASA-TV.
 The channel 14 license was then surrendered to the Federal Communications Commission (FCC) for cancellation.

 As a Pax and UniMás station

-In 1997, Paxson Communications was awarded a construction permit for a new station on channel 14; on April 8, 1999, it signed on as KAPX, airing programming from the family-oriented Pax TV (later i: Independent Television, now Ion Television) from 11 a.m. to 11 p.m., along with infomercials during the day and religious programming from The Worship Network during the overnight hours.
-Pax would subsequently cut its programming hours from 4 to 11 p.m., and later 5 to 11 p.m., due to financial problems at Paxson.
+In 1997, Paxson Communications was awarded a construction permit for a new station on channel 14; on April 8, 1999, it signed on as KAPX, airing programming from the family-oriented Pax TV (later i: Independent Television, now Ion Television) from 11 am to 11 pm, along with infomercials during the day and religious programming from The Worship Network during the overnight hours.
+Pax would subsequently cut its programming hours from 4 to 11 pm, and later 5 to 11 pm, due to financial problems at Paxson.
 The company then chose to sell some of its stations, including KAPX; in 2003, Univision bought the station, and that June relaunched channel 14 as Telefutura (now UniMás) affiliate KTFQ.
 The network was previously seen in Albuquerque on KTFA-LP (channel 48), which switched to HSN.
 Programming from The Worship Network continued to air overnights on KTFQ for several years afterward.